sourcegraph/handbook/content/departments/engineering/job-fair.md

 - **D-23**: Deadline to submit projects for job fair prioritisation.
 Projects are submitted by [raising a ticket](https://github.com/sourcegraph/pr-faqs/issues/new/choose).
 A project is either a new PR-FAQ, or a new milestone in an existing PR-FAQ.
 In both cases, the proposal needs to include a definition of a milestone that can be achieved in one quarter, and the staffing requirements.
 - **D-23 to D-17**:
   - The prioritization team (PM/EMs/HoX/VPEng) reads PR-FAQs and creates a recommendation (or set of!) based on MSEM, revenue goals, and technical goals.
-  - In parallel, engineers express their preferences on a set of PRFAQs they’d like to join if prioritized.
+  - In parallel, engineers express their preferences on a set of PR-FAQs they’d like to join if prioritized.
 - **D-17 to D-10**: prioritization week: prioritize the quarter ahead.
 1 hour of job fair prioritization meeting every day until done
 - **D-10 to D-3**: staffing week.
   - The prioritization team (PM/EMs/HoX/VPEng) start by prioritizing the next release